 Applicants must have chosen their dissertation advisor and must have passed their qualifying examinations and have advanced to candidacy for the PhD.
 We encourage applications from students from underrepresented groups in their fields.
 International students are eligible to apply.

 We accept applications in any research area of brain science.
 However, some funding for Carney graduate awards is directed toward specific research areas.
 For consideration for funding from the Daniel Cooper Graduate Student Fellowship Fund, we encourage applications for research related to brain circuitry, neurotransmitters, and neuromodulation in psychiatric illness and human behavior.
 For consideration for funding from the Dr. Achilles Frangistas Fund, we encourage applications for research related to neurodegeneration.
 All applications will be evaluated together, it is NOT necessary to state special consideration for a specific fund.

 Awards cover full costs for two academic semesters plus one summer, beginning in Fall 2021, up to $60,000 in total support.

 The deadline for applications is Friday, April 23, 2021, at 5 p.m.
 EST.

 Applications will be accepted through UFunds.
-Search for “Carney Graduate Awards” – “Academic Year 2020/2021.”
-Applicants must complete the application form and attach a single pdf containing:
+Search for “Carney Graduate Awards” – “Academic Year 2021/2022.”
+Applicants must complete the application form, including:

 Applicants must also arrange for at least two letters of support.
+The letters should address the candidate’s academic record, scientific maturity, independence, and provide field-specific context for the applicant’s scientific productivity.
 Through UFunds, applicants indicate the email address and name of the recommenders.
 A request will be sent to each of them with a link to fill out a separate form and upload the letters.